Arie Jansz Schipper (van Smorenburg) (1630/1635 – 1681)

 4. His death

-Arie van Smorenburg died six months after the day of his second marriage on 30 August 1681 at the age of about 46 years.1,5 At this point, the Dutch Republic was experiencing a time of peace.
+Arie Smorenburg died at the age of about 46 years, six months after his second marriage took place on 30 August 1681.1,7 At this point in time, the Dutch Republic was experiencing a time of peace.

 5. His children

-His children were all from his first marriage.
-They were born at Zeist and all carried the surname ‘Van Smorenburg’.1
+His children were all from his first marriage and were born at Zeist.1

 - Arie Schipper (van Smorenburg). http://search.ancestry.com